 Just one listen to any of his projects–whether that’s The Golden Flesh EP or his debut LP Bronze Age of the Nineties–and you’ll hear how clearly his many life experiences have shaped his music.
-And it’s no wonder: James Li, the 23 year-old British-Chinese songwriter behind Liance, has spent most of his life in different places, growing up in Hong Kong, majoring in English at Michigan’s Calvin College, and now residing in Brighton.
-A self-proclaimed “perpetual outsider”, Li spends most of his time making music to express his feelings and tell stories about his life, one song at a time.
+And it’s no wonder: James Li, the 23 year-old British-Chinese songwriter behind Liance, has spent most of his life in different places–growing up in Hong Kong, majoring in English at Michigan’s Calvin College, and now residing in Brighton.
+A self-proclaimed “perpetual outsider”, Li spends most of his time making music to express his feelings and tell stories about his life one song at a time.

 Inspired by popular indie-folk songwriters like Sufjan Stevens and Joanna Newsom, Li’s sound finds an interesting middle-ground between the two.
 He playfully spins stories about locations like Stevens, but with the added enigmatic, literary touch of Newsom.
 For an even more apt comparison, take a listen to Stevens’s Seven Swans or Michigan and it’s easy to draw direct connections between the two artists.
 In fact, Li refers to Stevens as a “torchbearer”, guiding him in his own musical journey.
-Thanks to personal connections, Li’s even friends with Stevens’s immediate family, making the music of Liance and Stevens nearly cut from the same cloth.
+Thanks to personal connections, Li is even friends with Stevens’s immediate family, making the music of Liance and Stevens nearly cut from the same cloth.

-But that’s not to say that Li only takes inspiration from Stevens–as a major contributor to Reddit’s online community /r/indieheads (you’re sure to bump into him at least once during your visit there), Li is also an avid follower of everything going on in the music scene at large.
-His own side project, Ministry of Interior Spaces, is dedicated to ambient, atmospheric sound recordings taken from the places that he’s been to.
+But that’s not to say that Li only takes inspiration from Stevens.
+As a major contributor to Reddit’s online community /r/indieheads (you’re sure to bump into him at least once during your visit there), Li is also an avid follower of everything going on in the music scene at large.
+His own side project, Ministry of Interior Spaces, is dedicated to ambient, atmospheric sound recordings taken from the places that he has been to.
 In his very own way, Li is not only nomadic in life, but also one in terms of musical exploration.
-All of his music reflects that–he’s a musician that plays with all of these elements (he channels Car Seat Headrest and Pavement in The Golden Flesh EP), unapologetically trying out different genres, flitting between them with ease.
+All of his music reflects that–he’s a musician that plays with all of these elements (he channels Car Seat Headrest and Pavement in The Golden Flesh EP), unapologetically trying out different genres, and flitting between them with ease.
 You never know what kind of album he’ll put out next.

 On November 21st, Li is planning to release his second EP, The Rat House.
 Before he does, we talked to Li about what inspired his new EP, the kind of themes it covers, and what it’s like to be a British-Chinese indie folk artist in Brighton.